You can now earn your William Penn University Bachelor of Science in Nursing degree online! Request information for more details.

 “Generally, registered nurses with at least a bachelor’s degree in nursing (BSN) will have better job prospects than those without one.” —U.S. Bureau of Labor Statistics

 Nursing majors are exposed to a variety of learning environments.
-These include but are not limited to: blended learning (classroom and online), experiential learning, and clinical situations in health care settings or in the community.
+These include experiential learning in health care settings or in the community.
 Students are also encouraged to meet with their faculty advisors to enhance their success in the nursing program.

 William Penn University is accredited by the Higher Learning Commission (HLC).

-Nursing majors are eligible for a variety of health care professions upon receiving their B.S.N. degree from William Penn University.
-Possibilities include positions in the following: professional staff nursing, assuming micro- or meso-level leadership roles, or certification in many nursing specialties.
-The graduate will also be prepared to progress in their careers through pursuit of advanced nursing degrees.
+Nursing majors are eligible for a variety of health care jobs upon receiving their BSN degree from William Penn University.
+Possibilities include professional staff nursing and leadership roles.
+The graduate will also be prepared to progress in their career through pursuit of advanced nursing degrees.

 Scholarships and institutional grants are available for nurses.
-Download the Word document or PDF for a list of scholarship resources.
 Please contact the Nursing Department for more information at 641-673-1298 or firstname.lastname@example.org.